 - Section 3.9 of the textbook presents a program that computes the U.S. federal income tax with the procedural approach.
-In this exercise, you shall use the Object-Oriented approach to design a FederalIncomeTax class, and use the class in a client class called FederalIncomeTaxClient. - Create a CO8a-1 directory in the directory that hosts your weekly programming repository, work at the directory - Examine the ComputeTax.java from Section 3.9, and design the FederalIncomeTax class with care. - Your submission should include two files, FederalIncomeTax.java and FederalIncomeTaxClient.java - Use git to make a submission
+In this exercise, you shall use the Object-Oriented approach to design a FederalIncomeTax class, and use the class in a client class called FederalIncomeTaxClient. - Create a subdirectory in today's journal for this exercise (e.g., Tax) - Examine the ComputeTax.java from Section 3.9, and design the FederalIncomeTax class with care. - Your submission should include two files, FederalIncomeTax.java and FederalIncomeTaxClient.java - Submit the work as part of the journal for today's class